Greece Travel Budget - Visit Greece on a Budget or Travel in Style

 What did other people spend on Local Transportation?

-Typical prices for Local Transportation in Greece are listed below.
-These actual costs are from real travelers and can give you an idea of the Local Transportation prices in Greece, but your costs will vary based on your travel style and the place where the purchase was made.
+Typical prices for transit in Greece are listed below.
+These actual costs are from real travelers and can give you an idea of the overall transportation costs in Greece.
+Keep in mind that your individual costs will vary based on your method of transit, as hired cars such as taxis are generally much more expensive than public transportation.

 • Metro from Airport to City Center